thomasclarke1969/documentation/integration/ios/messages.md

 LYRMessagePart *imagePart = [LYRMessagePart messagePartWithMIMEType:MIMETypeImageJPG data:imageData];
 ```

-The [LYRMessagePart](/docs/api/ios#lyrmessagepart) object also delares a convenince method for creating messages with `text/plain` MIME Type.
+The [LYRMessagePart](/docs/api/ios#lyrmessagepart) object also declares a convenience method for creating messages with `text/plain` MIME Type.

 ```objectivec
 // Creates a message part with a string of text LYRMessagePart *part = [LYRMessagePart messagePartWithText:@"Hi, how are you?"];
 ```

 ## LYRMessage

 [LYRMessage](/docs/api/ios#lyrmessage) objects are initialized with an array of [LYRMessagePart](docs/api/ios#lyrmessagepart) objects and an [LYRConversation](/docs/api/ios#lyrconversation) object.
 The object is created by calling `messageWithConversation:parts:` on [LYRMessage](/docs/api/ios#lyrmessage).
 This creates an [LYRMessage](/docs/api/ios#lyrmessage) object that is ready to be sent.